danskernesdigitalebibliotek/dpl-platform/docs/runbooks/deploy-to-library-site.md

 1. In your local environment ensure that your checkout of the `main` branch for `dpl-platform` is up to date.
 2. Create a new branch from `main`.
-3. Update `infrastructure/environments/dplplat01/sites.yaml` by setting the
+3. Open `infrastructure/environments/dplplat01/sites.yaml`, find `staging`,
-   value for `dpl-cms-release` for the site `canary` to the new version to use for the site to update.
+   then update the value of `dpl-cms-release` for `staging` to the version
 4. Commit the change and push your branch to GitHub and create a pull request.
 5. Request a review for the change and wait for approval.
 6. Start `dplsh` from the `/infrastructure` directory of your local environment.
-7. Run `SITE=canary task site:full-sync` to deploy the changes.
+7. Run `SITE=staging task site:full-sync` to deploy the changes.
 8. If there are any Terraform changes then do not apply them, abort the deployment and consult the platform team.
-9. Open the deployment section for the `canary` project in the Lagoon UI.
+9. Open the deployment section for the `staging` project in the Lagoon UI.
 10. Wait for the deployment to complete.
 11. If the deployment does not complete determine if the error relates to the platform or the application.